 Negotiating a union contract is a core element of any unionized workplace, however, it doesn’t stop there.
 Organized workplaces have structures for democratic representation and collective decision making processes.
 That means that unionized companies have a mechanism in place to share information across employees and to take collective action if and when necessary.
 This includes, for example, regular meetings with management and organizing workplace diversity committees.

 Thrillist Organizing Committee member Anthony Schneck wrote in his own words why he and co-workers came together to organize a union.

 WHAT IS THE WRITERS GUILD OF AMERICA, EAST?

-The Writers Guild of America, East is a labor union of thousands of creative professionals who create digital media, television and motion pictures.
+The Writers Guild of America, East is a labor union of thousands of creative professionals who create online media, television and motion pictures.
 For decades the Writers Guild has been essential in fighting for better standards in working conditions, compensation, and the respect of dignity of members.
 Our mission is to build a community of creative professionals with the willing to support each other and the power to secure fair industry standards.

-Typical WGAE bargaining units in digital media include writers, reporters, and editors, as well as a range of people doing creative and editorial work, such as video producers and social media managers.
+Typical WGAE bargaining units in online media include writers, reporters, and editors, as well as a range of people doing creative and editorial work, such as video producers and social media managers.
 Each group works together to decide and define the boundaries of editorial staff.